IsaacVil/PaymentAssistantDB/README.md

-# PAYMENTASSISTANT DATA BASE MADE IN MYSQL
+# PAYMENT ASSISTANT DATA BASE MADE IN MYSQL

 ## About the Project
 This data base proyect was developed as part of the **Data Bases I** course at the **Technological Institute of Costa Rica (TEC).** The project focuses on implementing advanced **Data Bases, OTHER THINGS.**